 The Tampa Facility is approximately 22,000 sq. ft. of indoor cultivation which includes 20,160 sq. ft. of flowering canopy over 6 levels.
-In August 2020, the Company secured the addition of a new 24,225 sf. building to the existing Tampa Facility with approximately 9,000 sf. of new cultivation area and approximately 15,000 sf. of new production and office space that became fully operational during the second quarter of 2022.
+In the second quarter of 2022, the Company completed the expansion of the Tampa Facility with a new 24,225 sf. building that includes 9,000 sf. of new cultivation area and approximately 15,000 sf. of new production and office space. that became fully operational during the second quarter of 2022.

 The Sweetwater Facility commenced operations in the fourth quarter of 2020 and includes 26,000 sq. ft. of indoor cultivation, production, administrative space, and a 40,000 sq. ft. greenhouse, on 15 acres.
-Current cultivation is 15,400 sq. ft. of indoor flowering canopy, with its first harvesting occurring in March 2021.
-Additionally, the Sweetwater Facility has expansion capacity for up to seven additional greenhouses.

 The Polk Facility commenced operations in the third quarter of 2022 and includes a 27,000 sq. ft. greenhouse, on 72 acres with its first harvesting occurring in December 2022.
-Additionally, the Polk Facility has expansion capacity for up to five acres of additional greenhouses.

-As of the date of this MD&A, the Company operates 31 dispensaries throughout the State of Florida.
+As of the date of this MD&A, the Company operates 32 dispensaries throughout the State of Florida.
 The Company expects to continue to grow its retail footprint in Florida in 2023.